srgantmoomoo/beach-house/README.md

 # beach house
 This is a latest version fabric client for minecraft.
-This is a private client, however, older versions will be publicized and open sourced here in this repository for any and everyone to see.
+This is a private client, however, older versions will be publicized and open sourced [here](https://github.com/beach-house-development/beach-house-public) for anyone to see.
 <br>

 # development